Environmental impact of aviation: Factors

 In 2012, research from Chalmers university estimated this weighting factor at 1.3–1.4 if aviation induced cirrus is not included, 1.7–1.8 if they are included (within a range of 1.3–2.9).
+This ratio depends on how aviation activity grows.
+If the growth is exponential then the ratio is constant.
+But if the growth stops, the ratio will go down because the CO_{2} in the atmosphere due to aviation will continue to go up, whereas the other effects will stagnate.

 Uncertainties remain on the NOx–O3–CH4 interactions, aviation-produced contrails formation, the effects of soot aerosols on cirrus clouds and measuring non-CO2 radiative forcing.